-Sales Tax is forecast at \$45.0 million total for FY22.
-That is lower than the \$48.8 million budgeted in the FY21/22 biennial budget, but it is still significantly higher than forecast FY21 actual of \$39.7 million.
-That sales tax forecast rests principally on the two assumptions described above: gradual return to normalized public activity and a robust return of large ship cruise tourism in the summer of 2022.
-There is some risk to the downside, most likely from lingering effects of the pandemic on public consumption.
-There may also be some potential upside, resulting from the magnitude of federal stimulus and the possibility of strong independent travel in the late summer.
+Sales Tax is forecast to be \$45 million for FY22.
+That is lower than the \$48.8 million previously forecast in the FY21/22 biennial budget, but it is still significantly higher than the forecast FY21 projected sales tax revenues of \$39.9 million.
+That sales tax forecast rests principally on the two assumptions described above: the gradual return to normalized public activity and a robust return of large ship cruise tourism in the summer of 2022.
+There is some risk to the downside, most likely from lingering effects of the pandemic on public consumption, or from additional viral spread that requires more strict mitigation measures.
+There may also be some potential upside, resulting from the magnitude of federal stimulus and the possibility of strong independent travel in the summer of 2021.
+Additionally, as learned after the completion of the budget process, a limited cruise ship season in the late summer of 2021 will very likely push sales tax revenues beyond the FY22 forecast in the adopted budget.

-Hotel-Bed Tax is forecast to continue being depressed at just \$1.25 million for FY22.
-That is in line with the forecast made in the FY21/22 biennial budget, and it is significantly higher than the forecast FY21 actual of \$930,000.
-Unexpectedly strong independent travel could have a positive impact on this forecast.
-Liquor Tax is somewhat less depressed at \$890,000 for FY22, in line with the FY21/22 biennial budget and slightly higher than the forecast FY21 actual of \$850,000.
-This forecast is probably predictable within a narrow range until bars and restaurants are fully open and substantial visitation resumes.
+Hotel-Bed Tax is forecast to continue being depressed, with revenues estimated at just \$1.25 million for FY22.
+That is in line with the forecast made in the FY21/22 biennial budget, and it is significantly higher than the forecast FY21 projected actuals of \$1.02 million.
+Unexpectedly strong independent travel will likely have a positive impact on this forecast.
+Liquor Tax is somewhat less depressed at \$890,000 in anticipated revenues for FY22, in line with the FY21/22 biennial budget and slightly higher than the forecast FY21 projected actual of \$860,000.
+This forecast is more predictable within a narrow range until bars and restaurants are fully open and substantial visitation resumes.
 Marijuana Tax revenue continues to rise and is forecast at \$390,000 for FY22-the highest year since legalization.
 Tobacco Tax is forecast to be essentially flat from recent years at \$2.7 million in FY22.
 The downside risk for the tobacco tax forecast is the continued trend of smoking cessation and the cultural shift toward marijuana use.

-Finally, the proposed FY22 budget forecasts just \$4.5 million in passenger fees.
+Finally, the adopted FY22 budget forecasts just \$4 million in passenger fees.
 This forecast is based on Juneau receiving 500,000 passengers between April and June 2022.
 This forecast will require a robust return of large ship cruise tourism, but there could be some surprise to the upside if cruise tourism returns in record numbers.
-With zero passenger fees forecast to be received in FY21, the Assembly will need to consider strategies for paying debt and core city service costs related to the waterfront.
-Staff will brief the Assembly on options during the budget process.
-Generally speaking, I recommend against the Assembly subsidizing these costs with general funds.
+In the adopted budget, the Assembly accepted the staff recommendation to allow the passenger fee fund balance to briefly go negative, and to be replenished by future passenger fee receipts.
+However, as learned after the completion of the budget process, a limited cruise ship season in the late summer of 2021 will generate unexpected passenger fees in FY22, perhaps enough to prevent the passenger fee funds from going negative at all.